Mike Zunino Player Props: Guardians vs. Mariners

 Looking to place a prop bet on Mike Zunino?
 Check out what's available at BetMGM and sign up with this link!

-- Zunino hit .148 with three doubles, five home runs and six walks.
+- Zunino is batting .250 with two doubles, a home run and four walks.

+- Zunino has picked up a hit in three games this season (50.0%), including one multi-hit game.

+- He has gone deep in one of six games, and in 4.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.